Noah Georgeson

-Noah Georgeson is an American musician, producer, engineer, mixer and solo recording artist.
+Noah Georgeson (born January 19, 1975), is an American musician, record producer, engineer, mixer, and solo recording artist.
 Georgeson's debut album Find Shelter was released through Plain Recordings on November 28, 2006.

 Early life and education

-Born in San Anselmo, California, he moved with his family to Nevada City, California at the age of three.
+Noah Georgeson was born on January 19, 1975, in San Anselmo, California.
+He moved with his family to Nevada City, California, at the age of three.
 Georgeson studied classical guitar and music composition, receiving his Bachelor of Arts degree in composition from San Francisco State University in 2001, and, with a recommendation from Terry Riley, he attended Mills College, receiving his Master of Fine Arts in 2003.
 While at Mills, Georgeson studied with Fred Frith, Pauline Oliveros, and Alvin Curran.

 Career

 Georgeson first found popular success as a part of San Francisco band The Pleased, along with fellow member Joanna Newsom, whose debut album The Milk-Eyed Mender he produced.